WeiKuoWei/semantic_router/README.md

    - These chunks and the query are sent to the OpenAI API
    - The LLM generates a comprehensive response based on the retrieved knowledge

+4. **Web Interface**:
+   - React frontend communicates with the FastAPI backend
+   - Chat interface supports markdown, syntax highlighting, and math expressions
+   - Session management for continuing conversations
+   - Responsive design for desktop and mobile use

 ## Technical Advantages

 - **Computational Efficiency**: Reduces routing decisions from O(n) to O(log n) complexity